2021 Brazilian protests: Bolsonaro's claims and speeches

-On January 5, 2021, President of the Republic Jair Bolsonaro, meeting with supporters, reportedly affirmed that “the country is broken” and “I can't do anything about it”.
-He also attacked the press, affirming that it “gave power to the [corona]virus”.
-There were many journalists talking about it the next day, and Bolsonaro said, in a tone of irony, that “the country is well, its a marvel”, and that “the press made a terrible wave” of his affirmation, with Bolsonaro's opposition later claimed that he was “playing with the country”.
+On 5 January 2021, President of the Republic Jair Bolsonaro, meeting with supporters, reportedly affirmed that "the country is broken" and "I can't do anything about it".
+He also attacked the press, affirming that it "gave power to the [corona]virus".
+There were many journalists talking about it the next day, and Bolsonaro said, in a tone of irony, that "the country is well, its a marvel", and that "the press made a terrible wave" of his affirmation, with Bolsonaro's opposition later claimed that he was "playing with the country".

-In a speech on August 28, 2021, President of Brazil Jair Bolsonaro said that he "only had three alternatives for [his] future: to be arrested, to be killed, or to win".
+In a speech on 28 August 2021, President of Brazil Jair Bolsonaro said that he "only had three alternatives for [his] future: to be arrested, to be killed, or to win".

 Health crisis in the state of Amazonas

 On January, the State of Amazonas underwent a health crisis due to a shortage of oxygen supplies and with hospitals filled to capacity.
-On January 18, the Attorney General of the Union (AGU) told the Federal Supreme Court that the government knew about the possibility of the oxygen crisis in the state, and that one of the measures by the Union was delivering to the state 120,000 tablets of hydroxychloroquine, a drug with disputed efficacy for COVID-19.
-Even with the start of vaccination against COVID-19 on January 18, the president again insisted on early treatment.
-The AGU also said, however, that the Health Ministry only knew about the oxygen depletion on January 8.
+On 18 January, the Attorney General of the Union (AGU) told the Federal Supreme Court that the government knew about the possibility of the oxygen crisis in the state, and that one of the measures by the Union was delivering to the state 120,000 tablets of hydroxychloroquine, a drug with disputed efficacy for COVID-19.
+Even with the start of vaccination against COVID-19 on 18 January, the president again insisted on early treatment.
+The AGU also said, however, that the Health Ministry only knew about the oxygen depletion on 8 January.

 Corruption Allegations

-‘Covaxingate’: allegations of overpricing at Covaxin's contract
+'Covaxingate': allegations of overpricing at Covaxin's contract

-On June 23, Federal Deputy Luís Miranda (DEM-DF) denounced a corruption scandal involving Covaxin's buy contract by Bolsonaro's government, in a live national transmission of CNN Brasil.
+On 23 June, Federal Deputy Luis Miranda (DEM-DF) denounced a corruption scandal involving Covaxin's buy contract by Bolsonaro's government, in a live national transmission of CNN Brasil.
 He affirmed that he got the information with his brother, Ricardo.
 The same day, a press conference at the Planalto Palace was organized, aired live by TV Brasil, where the Federal Government confronted Miranda's claims, and Bolsonaro affirms that it was all a typo.
-The scandal was named “Covaxingate” by some press corporations.
-Precisa Medicamentos’ owner (the company that intermediated Covaxin's contract), Francisco Emerson Maximiano, sent to the COVID-19 CPI a letter that, according to CNN Brasil itself, “denied the brothers' allegations”, while Bharat Biotech said Brazil bought Covaxin by the same price as other countries with better purchasing conditions, denying any overpricing.
+The scandal was named "Covaxingate" by some press corporations.
+Precisa Medicamentos' owner (the company that intermediated Covaxin's contract), Francisco Emerson Maximiano, sent to the COVID-19 CPI a letter that, according to CNN Brasil itself, "denied the brothers' allegations", while Bharat Biotech said Brazil bought Covaxin by the same price as other countries with better purchasing conditions, denying any overpricing.